aobakwekeeme/waltersisuluprojects/CL15M2B/README.md

 ### UNIT 3 : How to use HTML to structure a web page
 #### Learning Outcomes
 <p>
-  By the end of Unit 3, students are expected to:
+  By the end of Unit 3, we were expected to:

   - **Create Structured HTML Pages:** Construct a well-structured HTML web page utilizing semantic elements and other elements covered in this unit.
   - **Code Relative URLs:** Given a website's folder structure, accurately code a relative URL referring to any file within that structure.